-Comment (October): Add sentence regarding when the drop begins, re: table games drop and count (b)(1).
+Comment (October): Add sentence regarding when the drop begins.

 Response: Agree.
-See revised (e)(3). (not applicable to Tier A)
+See revised (e)(2).

-(3) Surveillance shall be notified when the drop is to begin so that surveillance may monitor the activities.
-The gaming machine bill acceptor drop begins when the first bill acceptor box is removed.
+(2) All bill acceptor canisters shall be removed only at the time previously designated by the gaming operation and reported to the Tribal gaming regulatory authority, except for emergency drops.
+The gaming machine bill acceptor drop begins when the first bill acceptor canister is removed.

-(4) The bill acceptor canisters shall be removed by a person independent of the gaming machine department then transported directly to the count room or other equivalently secure area with comparable controls and locked in a secure manner until the count takes place.
+(3) The bill acceptor canisters shall be removed by a person independent of the gaming machine department then transported directly to the count room or other equivalently secure area with comparable controls and locked in a secure manner until the count takes place.